MatusOllah/gophengine/README.md

 ## Building & installing (from source)

-Build instructions for GophEngine are available in [BUILDING.md](https://github.com/MatusOllah/gophengine/blob/main/docs/BUILDING.md).
+For detailed build instructions, refer to [BUILDING.md](https://github.com/MatusOllah/gophengine/blob/main/docs/BUILDING.md).
+You'll need Go installed and basic command-line knowledge to get started.

 ## Naming

 The name "GophEngine" combines "Goph" (representing Gopher, the Go programming language mascot) and "Engine" (representing the FNF engine).
-It felt more natural and fitting for this project than "funkin-go."
+It felt more fitting and natural for this project than the alternative proposed name "funkin-go".

 ## Contributing